eduarbo/resume/README.md

 ---

-# Summary
+# Professional Summary

-I am a meticulous Web Developer with more than 10 years of professional experience happily working remotely from [*Colima, México*](https://goo.gl/maps/Dq3yZHkDxJMb3N3A6).
+I am a meticulous Software Developer with more than 12 years of professional experience working remotely from [*Colima, México*](https://goo.gl/maps/Dq3yZHkDxJMb3N3A6).
 I have worked for agencies, startups and large SaaS companies (mainly for the travel industry and related services) in distributed agile teams to create consumer products with a positive impact on revenue and conversion rates.

 Proficient in **CSS** and **JavaScript** Frameworks with extensive knowledge of *accessibility standards*, *localization* techniques, *cross-browser* compatibility and *responsive* design.
 Write efficient, good performing and reusable code without sacrificing maintainability complemented by automated *E2E testing* and *unit tests* to ensure production readiness and avoid risks post-release.